orkes-io/docs/docs/system-tasks/fork-task.md

 ### What is FORK Task?

-Fork Task is used to schedule parallel set of tasks, specified by `"type":"FORK_JOIN"`.
+Fork Task is used to schedule parallel set of tasks.

 ### What is a common FORK Task use case?

-If there is a scenario where, we need to schedule and run set of tasks in parallel.
+Consider, there is a scenario where, we need to schedule and run set of tasks in parallel.
 FORK Task would be the best option to use.

 ### How is it defined?

+FORK task is defined directly inside the workflow with `"type":"FORK_JOIN"`.

+### Example of FORK Task

+Following is an example of Fork Task which can be defined inside the workflow.

 ```json
 [